 Misty Fuse is an environmentally friendly fusible that is solvent-free and recyclable.
 It’s been extruded to a very fine web to create a lasting bond without adding bulk.
 No extra adhesive to gum up your needles.
 It is suitable for a wide variety of fabrics from velvets and cottons to delicate tulles and silk organzas.
 The fusible is made from 100% thermoplastic adhesive polymer resin.

 You can use also Pellon – Fusible Ultra Lightweight Interfacing: White.
-An ultra lightweight interfacing for light to medium-weight fabrics.
-Ideal for wovens, knits, blouses and sheer garments such as crepe de chine, voile and handkerchief linen fabrics.
+Ultra-lightweight interfacing for light to medium-weight fabrics.
+Ideal for wovens, knits, blouses, and sheer garments such as crepe de chine, voile, and handkerchief linen fabrics.
 Use for stabilization in quilting projects.
 Made of 100% Polyester.
-This package contains 3 yards of 15 inch wide ultra lightweight interfacing.
-Made in USA.
+This package contains 3 yards of 15-inch wide ultra-lightweight interfacing.
+Made in the USA.